paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/3. The Backend Databases and Applications/Working with CRUD/README.md

 - __Class__ (used to represent data in python),
 - __Table__ (represents specific table in the database),
 - __Mapper__ (links the columns of the table to the classes that represent them).

+### Create a Database - Class and Table

+Class code is an object oriented representation of table in the database.
+It Extends from the Base class.
+Inside the class declaration we will add table and mapper code.

+Full code is included in database_setup.py file.